May 6-11, 2018

 Delegates arriving by car will navigate to the Sandpiper Bay Club Med in Port St. Lucie, Florida at 4500 SE Pine Valley Street, and check-in at Reception.

-Delegates arriving by air to Palm Beach International Airport, who have submitted their flight itinerary to Tracie Hudgins (email@example.com) in advance, will be greeted at the airport with Opportunity Collaboration signs, and chauffeured 45 minutes to the leadership village in small groups.
+Delegates arriving by air to Palm Beach International Airport on May 6th, who have submitted their flight itinerary to Tracie Hudgins (firstname.lastname@example.org) in advance, will be greeted at the airport by transport staff after exiting the 2nd level security gate, and chauffeured 45 minutes to the leadership village in small groups.
 Start meeting Delegates on the way to OC!